SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    The compiler can prove
-   that overlapping access to properties of a structure is safe if the structure is the value of local variable that isn't captured by a closure, or if it's the value of a local variables that's captured by a nonescaping closure.
+   that overlapping access to properties of a structure is safe if the structure is the value of a local variable that isn't captured by a closure, or if it's the value of a local variable that's captured by a nonescaping closure.
    For global variables,
    class properties,
-   and local variables that are captured by an escaping closures, the compiler can't prove overlapping access is safe.
+   and local variables that are captured by an escaping closure, the compiler can't prove that overlapping access is safe.

 ..
 Devin says the latter are "checked at run time" but they appear to just be a hard error.